Do Snakebite Kits Work? The Evidence Says No

 It is not.

-Many commercially available snakebite kits include suction devices.
-Some historically also included scalpel blades and elastic tourniquets.
+Most commercially available snakebite kits include suction devices.
+Some also include a scalpel and an elastic tourniquet.
 However, research strongly indicates that suction devices do not meaningfully remove venom from tissue.

 A study published in the Annals of Emergency Medicine (“Suction for venomous snakebite,” February 2004) examined whether a commercially available suction device could remove injected mock venom.
 Researchers injected the mock venom into volunteers, waited three minutes to simulate real-world delay, and then applied the device.
 The result was clear: the device removed virtually no mock venom.
 The authors concluded that suction is unlikely to be an effective treatment.